KARMA (KARMA) Price Tops $0.0009

-KARMA (KARMA) traded 9.8% lower against the U.S. dollar during the 24 hour period ending at 19:00 PM Eastern on May 9th.
-One KARMA coin can currently be bought for approximately $0.0009 or 0.00000003 BTC on major cryptocurrency exchanges.
-KARMA has a market cap of $4.88 million and $56.00 worth of KARMA was traded on exchanges in the last day.
-In the last week, KARMA has traded down 20.2% against the U.S. dollar.
+KARMA (KARMA) traded 3.8% higher against the dollar during the 24-hour period ending at 8:00 AM ET on May 15th.
+One KARMA coin can now be bought for approximately $0.0009 or 0.00000003 BTC on major cryptocurrency exchanges.
+During the last week, KARMA has traded down 12.8% against the dollar.
+KARMA has a total market cap of $4.78 million and $55.00 worth of KARMA was traded on exchanges in the last day.

 - Giresunspor Token (GRS) traded 38.5% higher against the dollar and now trades at $0.0379 or 0.00000099 BTC.